ayubhub/InG_agents/README.md

 - **03-technical-specification.md**: Implementation specification for developers
 - **04-test-plan.md**: Test plan and methodology for QA engineers
 - **05-agent-context-management.md**: How agents preserve and share context
+- **06-deployment-and-running.md**: How to run and deploy the system

 ## Quick Start